Jeep1945/Dualheading/README.md

 Heading for autonomous driving, specially for AGopenGPS.
 With an ESP32 and 2 Ardusimple F9P, heading and Roll for a vehicle is calculated.
 A little instruction is at the begin of every sketch.
-In Version Dualheading you connect by USB or Ethernet an you can use Ntrip directly with an handy hotspot or router or by AGopenGPS.
+In Version Dualheading you connect by USB or Ethernet an you can use Ntrip directly with an handy hotspot or router or by AGopenGPS over wifi or Ethernet.
+This version is also for BENJAMINS PCB with two esp32 for AMATRON.
+When you want to use the second esp32, take the dual1.13_AMA config.
+For the 2.f9p the Program is 2.F9p ... coming tomorrow.
 You can input 5 Networks, for example, 5 different User with different handy hotspots.
 The program scans WiFi and connect with the first found, if it fails, it tries again.
 You can install a button, for scanning WiFi again pin 4 connect to GND.